 If you’re concerned about how they will be paid while not working, you can review what your employment contract says about paid time off and sick days.
 Your nanny might want to use the paid time while they can’t work.

-In April, the government updated its guidance on the Coronavirus Job Retention Scheme to state that employers of nannies are eligible for a grant.
+The government updated its guidance on the Coronavirus Job Retention Scheme to state that employers of nannies are eligible for a grant.
 You can furlough your nanny and apply for a grant that covers 80% of their average monthly salary, up to £2,500 a month.
 The grant also covers Employer National Insurance contributions and pension contributions on the subsidised furlough pay.

 How Does Statutory Sick Pay (SSP) Work With Coronavirus?